OWASP/www-chapter-salt-lake-city/index.md

 * Follow us on Twitter

 ## Upcoming Event(s)
+* Career coaching lunch - Sept 5 - in person at Thai Land restaurant in Draper
-* September 28 - in person
+* Formal meetup - September 28 - in person

 ## Rest of 2023 Calendar
 * October 26 - virtual